EB‑2 National Interest Waiver (NIW): The Self-Petition Green Card — Loblack Strategy

 Prong 3: Beneficial to Waive the Job Offer

 We must convince USCIS that, on balance, it is more beneficial to the United States to waive the standard job offer and PERM labor certification requirements than it is to enforce them.
-We demonstrate the urgency of your work and the impracticality of the traditional PERM process for your specific endeavor.
+We demonstrate the urgency of your work and the impracticality of the traditional PERM process.

 Who Benefits Most from the EB‑2 NIW?